The Annotated Chronicles

 The Annotated Chronicles is a fantasy omnibus novel by Tracy Hickman and Margaret Weis, set in the world of Dragonlance, and based on the Dungeons & Dragons game.

 Plot summary

-The Annotated Chronicles is a novel in which marginal notes are included from the authors including an omnibus volume of Dragons of Autumn Twilight, Dragons of Winter Night, and Dragons of Spring Dawning.
+The Annotated Chronicles is a novel in which notes are included in the margins from the authors including an omnibus volume of Dragons of Autumn Twilight, Dragons of Winter Night, and Dragons of Spring Dawning.